 Who is eligible to play baseball in the Del Mar Little League?

-Del Mar Little League provides Youth Baseball for boys and girls between the Little League ages of 5 and 14 years.
+Del Mar Little League provides youth baseball for boys and girls between the “Little League” ages of 5 and 14 years.

-- Have played for DMLL last year
+- Were eligible and played for DMLL last Spring season